Today, on GiveNOLA Day, please support the largest effort ever to house the homeless in New Orleans

 Martha J. Kegel

-How can people stay safely at home when they do not even have a home?
-UNITY is advocating for the most vulnerable people to get the resources they need, but we need your help.
-Your gift today will assist homeless children and adults to have the safety of their own homes.
+How can vulnerable people stay safe when they do not even have a home?
+Your gift today will assist vulnerable children and adults to have the safety of their own homes.
+Your gift will help ensure that the long-term effect of this pandemic will not be an explosion of homelessness in our community.